Open-Speech-EkStep/open-speech-ekstep.github.io/docs/adr.md

 - RDBMS will be off loaded from frequent reads and writes
 - Users will experience lower latency
 - System will be able to scale easily at data layer
+- Audio processing like 'automatic validation', 'SNR' etc can be done in 'Contributions processor'
+- Contribution processor can be in any other langauge like Python which is more suited for audio processing

 #### Negative Consequences

 - Overhead of maintaining cache and queue system
-- The user experience will have to change for async behaviour of the system
+- The user experience will have to change due to async behaviour of the system

 ### Decision Outcome